 Span range: Medium

-It is quite an uncommon bridge in which cable support doesn’t span the roadway; instead, it is cantilevered from one side.
+It is quite an uncommon bridge where cable support doesn’t span the roadway; instead, it is cantilevered from one side.
 The cable paths are usually aligned with the centerline of the bridge.
 Forces are transmitted through the cable stays (tension forces), then into the tower (compression forces), and then into the foundation.

 Frequently Asked Questions